aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 }
 ```

 This will generate a pass / fail result allowing us to determine whether the image has the correct configuration for Edge.
-If it fails, we know our image can't be pushed into production.
+If it fails, we know our image isn't ready for UAT and can't be pushed into production.

+Additional tests can be written just like this example.
+Storing application tests in one Pester file per application can be a way to ensure those tests are highly portable between image configurations.

 ### Multiple Application Tests

-There will be instances where you would create a Pester file for a specific application; however, tests will be more scalable if a single script can take input that defines tests for multiple applications.
+Our tests will be more scalable if a single script can take input that defines tests for multiple applications.
 We can scale out our test results for each application without having to write additional code.

 [![Pester testing of applications]({{site.baseurl}}/media/2023/12/Pester02.png)]({{site.baseurl}}/media/2023/12/Pester02.png)